-On February 1, 1960, four young black men sat down at a whites-only lunch counter at a Woolworth’s Drugstore in Greensboro, North Carolina, and asked to be served.
-Following the example of Dr. Martin Luther King, these men, known as The Greensboro Four, used this peaceful method of protest to help effect change related to the discriminatory practices of many businesses in the United States.
-On the second day of the protest, they were joined by several others.
-The next day, even more protesters joined them.
-Over time, these types of sit-ins helped to end the policy of whites-only service at many establishments.
+On February 1st, 1960, four African American college students entered a Woolworth’s Drugstore in Greensboro, North Carolina, sat down at the lunch counter, and asked to be served.
+At that time, many businesses in the United States maintained a policy of “whites-only” service.
+The students who later came to be known as The Greensboro Four, refused to leave until service had been provided.
+On the second day of their sit-in, they were joined by more protesters.
+The next day, even more protesters joined in.
+Over time, these types of sit-ins helped to end discriminatory policies at many establishments.

 Thank you for being a part of the Professional Educators Network.
 We hope you enjoy this new installment of History’s ARTifacts.
-Please watch the educational video with your students, download the poster by this month’s artist, Noah Lawrence-Holder, and watch Noah’s Meet the Artist video.
+Please watch the educational video with your students, download the poster by this month’s artist, Noah.

 Meet the Artist: Noah Lawrence-Holder